Mirza Ghulam Murtaza: Family and personal life

 Mirza Ghulam Murtaza's ancestors shared tribal affiliation with the Mughal rulers of the Indian subcontinent.
 He had four brothers: Mirza Ghulam Muhammad; Mirza Ghulam Mustafa; Mirza Ghulam Muhyuddin; and Mirza Ghulam Haidar.
 He was married to Chiragh Bibi, the sister of Mirza Jami'at Baig of Aima, a village in Hoshiarpur.
 They had six or seven children (exact count unsure) several of whom died in infancy.
 The names of the surviving children were: Murad Begum (daughter); Mirza Ghulam Qadir (son); and Mirza Ghulam Ahmad (son).
 Ghulam Ahmad was born a twin with a sister named Jannat who died a few days after birth.

-Ghulam Murtaza was also a notable physician, having studied medicine at Baghbanpura and Delhi, but accepted no payment for his medical treatments.
-He once declined an offer of an award comprising the rents of two villages by the chief of Batala in return for his medical services on the grounds that the two villages once belonged to his ancestral estate and could not be accepted in this way.
-He was also a poet using as his pen name (takhallus) the name Tahsin.
+Ghulam Murtaza was also a physician, having studied medicine at Baghbanpura and Delhi, He was also a poet using as his pen name (takhallus) the name Tahsin.
 In his last days he built the Aqsa mosque which was oversized at the time and directed in his will that he be buried in a corner of its courtyard where his grave can still be found today.